Sullivanstatistics/saved-old-course/chapter8.md

 ## Exceptions in Julia MC

-What is not true of an exception in Julia.
+What is not true of an exception in Julia?

 *** =instructions